Samsung/Wits/README.md

 ### .witsconfig.json of Wits

--   For more details, please refer to Wiki [Set Wits Environment](https://github.com/Samsung/Wits/wiki/Set-Wits-Environment)
+-   For more details, please refer to [Set Wits Environment](https://github.com/Samsung/Wits/wiki/Set-Wits-Environment)

 *   **connectionInfo** (mandatory)
     -   recentlyBaseAppPath [string] : Recently using project path.
 Let it be as a default.
 Wits is mainly run on your current project ex) "."